gravitational/careers/challenges/security/application-security.md

 between them.
 Please address the security and business tradeoffs between authentication and authorization consistency architectures.

+# Part 3: Break
+Grab a bite of food and some water.
+Take a breather before we continue to the next section.

-# Part 2: Development
+# Part 4: Development
-You will be given a prototype implementation of the RFD reviewed in part 1.

-Write a single PR implementing an authorization and authentication scheme.
+You will be given a prototype go implementation of the RFD reviewed in part 1.
+You will have 3 hours to develop and submit a single PR implementing an authorization and authentication scheme.

-We will review the pull request and leave feedback, and provide you a chance to respond to or incorporate the feedback.

-After PR discussion, we will compile and run the program, test it and get back to you.
+This is asynchronous.
+You'll develop on your machine and you're welcome to use whatever tools you're comfortable with to develop the changes.
+We'll be available in the interview slack channel to answer any questions.

+We will review your PR, including compiling and run the program and testing it behavior.
+Make sure to write good commit messages, as well as a helpful PR description.

 This prototype is expected to run on only a single machine.
-The distributed state considerations of Part 1 L5 need not be considered.
+The distributed state considerations of Part 2 L5 need not be considered.

-## Testing

-Add two high quality tests that cover that demonstrate your approach to testing.
-Please cover one happy and one unhappy scenario, and test the most important part of the logic you develop.

-Do not write additional tests or try to achieve full test coverage.
-This will take too long.

 ## Level 4
 Add authentication and authorization to the Library, API, and client codebase.

 Separate actors should not be able to view or interact with other actors jobs.